eitsupi/neo-r-polars/tests/testthat/_snaps/lazyframe-s3-base.md

     Condition
       Error in `test[1:2, ]`:
       !
-Cannot subset rows of a LazyFrame with `[`. i There are several functions that can be used to get a specific range of rows.
+Cannot subset rows of a LazyFrame with `[`. i There are several functions that can be used to get a specific rows.
-      * `$slice()` can be used to get a slice of rows.
+      * `$slice()` can be used to get a slice of rows with start index and length.
       * `$gather_every()` can be used to take every nth row.
+      * `$filter()` can be used to filter rows based on a condition.
       * `$reverse()` can be used to reverse the order of rows.

 ---